-Client-Server and Peer-to-Peer terms are often used in computer network both are the network models that we use in our day-to-day life.
-The Client-Server model focuses on information sharing whereas, the Peer-to-Peer network model focuses on connectivity to the remote computers.
-The detail explanation of both models are the following:-
+Client-Server and Peer-to-Peer terms are often used in computer networks both are the network models that we use in our day-to-day life.
+The Client-Server model focuses on information sharing whereas, the Peer-to-Peer network model focuses on connectivity to remote computers.
+The detailed explanation of both models are the following:-

 Client-Server Network Model

 In the client-server network model, the device that is requesting the information is called a client and the device that is responding to the request is called a server.
 The Client-server processes are working in the application layer.
 The client device starts the connection by requesting data from the server, the server can either accept or reject the connection.
 If the connection is accepted, the server establishes and maintains a connection with the client over a specific protocol.

 The protocols of the application layer explain the format of data exchange between clients and servers.
 The data exchange between the server and client may also require user authentication and the identification of a data file to be transferred.

 The email server is one of the best examples of the client-server model which send, receive and store email.
 The client on a remote location issues a request to the email server for any mail to read.
 The server then replied by sending the requested email to the client.
 The data stream from the client to server is called upload and the data stream from server to client is called download.
 The figure below illustrates the email client-server Model

 Other examples of servers are web servers, FTP servers, TFTP servers and Online multiplayer gaming servers.
 Every one of these servers provides resources to the client.
 Most servers have a one-to-many relationship with clients, meaning a single server can provide resources to multiple clients at one time.

 Like the Client-Server Model, the peer-to-peer network model has no dedicated server; the data is directly accessed from a peer device without the use of a server.
 The P2P network model has the part: P2P networks and P2P applications.
 Both have the same features, but in practice, there are a little different.